-There is an inn in the centre of the Wongarbon for refreshments.
-Also, Suzie's café near the Wongarbon Post Office (0422615945) makes cyclists a great morning tea or coffee, with scones, if she is pre-warned!
-There is a small B&B, suitable for 4, the 'Peppertree Cottage', and more accommodation nearby on Barbigal Road at Billy O' Bush Retreat.
+There is Ploughman's Rest Tavern in the centre of the Wongarbon for refreshments but check hours.
+Also, Suzie's café adjacent the Wongarbon Post Office/Gratton Gallery (0422615945) makes cyclists a great morning tea or coffee, with scones, prior booking essential!
+Suzie also has a small B&B, suitable for 4, the 'Peppertree Cottage', and there is more accommodation nearby on Barbigal Road at Billy O' Bush Retreat.